Douglas Freeland, BA’80, spent more than two decades leading successful marketing initiatives for McDonald’s USA.

 He is the recipient of a gold REGGIE award from the Promotions Marketing Association of America, was named to Event Marketer magazine’s marketing Dream Team, and was recognized as Promo Magazine’s Idea Maker of the Year.

-The scholarship Freeland established is awarded to undergraduate students majoring in journalism with a concentration in public relations who have engaged in civil rights volunteering or activism.
+Freeland created the Douglas L. Freeland Public Relations Scholarship at The Media School to give back to IU and to pay it forward to future students.
+The scholarship benefits undergraduate students majoring in journalism with a concentration in public relations who have engaged in civil rights volunteering or activism.

 The service component of the scholarship reflects Freeland’s personal community involvement.
 Freeland tutored students in the Cabrini-Green housing project in Chicago from 1991-2000 and formerly served on the Chicago Sports Commission.

 Freeland serves on the advisory board of the executive dean of IU’s College of Arts and Sciences and is currently chair of the advisory board.
 He also received one of IU’s Bicentennial Medals in 2019 to recognize his contributions to the university.

 Although officially retired, Freeland launched The Weekly Opine, a blog about politics, sports, and current events, in 2017.